 “You could say it was because of the trees, but it really wasn’t.
 It was seeing the students and the possibilities, seeing the diversity.
-This is the 15th-most diverse university in the West.
+This is the seventh-most diverse university west of the Mississippi.
 Seeing so many Latino students warmed my heart, because I’m coming from a place that’s 89 percent Hispanic,” says Nelsen, who is fluent in Spanish (and reads French).

 “Seeing the Asian American students.
 Seeing the African American students.
 Seeing the Caucasian students.
 Seeing them mingle together – and knowing what that diversity could do.
 Diversity makes us stronger, and I see the chance here to create true leaders."